claws/aioprometheus/docs/user/index.rst

 it back to a clean state.
 Failing to do this will likely result in an error being raised reporting that a metric by the same name already exists.

-Reseting the deafult registry is easily achieved by calling ``REGISTRY.clear()``.
+Resetting the default registry is easily achieved by calling ``REGISTRY.clear()``.
 See the unit tests of this project for examples of where this is done.